Defective Airbag Accidents

 What is Personal Injury Lawyer

-With an estimated 177 million airbag-equipped vehicles on the road as of 2006, it is not surprising that airbag accidents and airbag injuries occur with frequency.
 Airbags are part of a passive restraint system, designed to be used in conjunction with seat belts.
-Even with occupants wearing seat belts, however, airbag accidents and airbag injuries occur.
+Even with occupants wearing seat belts, however, airbag accidents occur.
 California ranks third in the nation in seat belt use, according to recent government data, with 93.4% of drivers using them regularly.
 The nationwide average is 81%.
 Since 1987, the National Highway Traffic Safety Administration (“NHTSA”) reports that 22,466 lives have been saved by airbags.
 Yet, the NHTSA reports that since 1990, 284 airbag-related deaths have occurred.

-As airbag accidents and airbag injuries have increased, the NHTSA has responded by requiring automobile manufacturers to install “smart” airbags, which were designed to reduce airbag accidents, airbag injuries and airbag deaths by adapting to a variety of occupant sizes and positions, as well as to different vehicle speeds and crash angles.
-However, even after these standards were implemented, airbag defects, related to design and manufacture, still are responsible for airbag accidents, injuries and deaths.
+As injuries have increased, the NHTSA has responded by requiring automobile manufacturers to install “smart” airbags, which were designed to adapt to a variety of occupant sizes and positions, as well as to different vehicle speeds and crash angles.
+However, even after these standards were implemented, defects, related to design and manufacture, still are responsible for many catastrophic injuries.

 Airbag deployment is the last in a chain of events triggered by the sudden deceleration of a vehicle.
-Airbag accidents and airbag injuries can be caused by a failure of any link in this chain or by a poorly designed chain.
+Injuries can be caused by a failure of any link in this chain or by a poorly designed chain.

 - Sensors.
 First, a sensor (or sensors) detects a sudden deceleration or crash, at speeds anywhere between eight to eighteen miles an hour.
 Sometimes the sudden deceleration can be detected at speeds upwards of twenty-five mph.
 Sensors are not designed to trigger an airbag deployment merely from severe braking.
 Sensors are located in the front of a vehicle, in the passenger compartment, in a door, doorsill or pillar and can be designed to measure deceleration from several angles.

 A number of studies suggest that single sensors can misread the need for deployment (if a crash occurs at certain angles, for example), causing an airbag to inflate too early, too late or not at all.
-Because of the potential for serious airbag injuries and airbag death, some manufacturers install more than one sensor and some even have back-up sensors in case of failures.
+Some manufacturers install more than one sensor and some even have back-up sensors in case of failures.

-Faulty sensors or even too few sensors could be the cause of airbag accidents or airbag injuries.
-An airbag accident lawyer with the experience to know what to look for, and the resources to employ experts to investigate such events, is vital for successful prosecution of cases arising from airbag accidents and airbag injuries.
+Faulty sensors or even too few sensors could be the cause of an airbag-related injury.
+A California airbag failure lawyer with the experience to know what to look for, and the resources to employ experts to investigate such events, is vital for successful prosecution of cases arising from faulty sensors.

 - Electronic Control Unit.
 Once a sensor detects the deceleration for which it is designed, it sends a signal to an Electronic Control Unit (ECU), which itself alerts an inflator within the airbag module.
 The ECU is like a “command center” and is usually located in the middle of the vehicle for maximum protection.
-In advanced airbag systems, the ECU processes other information from sensors, such as occupant weight, seat position (forward or back on the seat-track), and whether a seat belt is being used.
-These factors may affect deployment, speed of deployment and even the force of deployment in airbag accidents.
+In advanced systems, the ECU processes other information from sensors, such as occupant weight, seat position (forward or back on the seat-track), and whether a seat belt is being used.
+These factors may affect deployment, speed of deployment and even the force of deployment.

 - Chemical reaction and inflation.Next, an igniter triggers an enhancer.
-The enhancer during an airbag accident ignites a propellant, which in turn causes a chemical reaction that produces a gas that goes through a filter on its way to inflating a folded airbag.
+The enhancer ignites a propellant, which in turn causes a chemical reaction that produces a gas that goes through a filter on its way to inflating a folded bag.
 This whole process is measured in milliseconds – less than the blink of an eye.
 The gas is most often argon or nitrogen (which often produces a rash on occupants who come into contact with the airbag).
-The manner and speed at which the airbag deploys during an airbag accident can depend on a variety of factors, and can cause airbag injuries.
-Side airbags tend to inflate more quickly during an airbag accident because occupants are closer to the side interior of the vehicle than they are to the front.
-The smoke that is seen when an airbag deploys in an accident is likely talcum powder or corn starch, which helps the bag unfold, and is non-toxic.
+The manner and speed at which the airbag deploys during an accident can depend on a variety of factors, and can cause injuries.
+Side airbags tend to inflate more quickly because occupants are closer to the side interior of the vehicle than they are to the front.
+The smoke that is seen when an airbag deploys is likely talcum powder or corn starch, which helps the bag unfold, and is non-toxic.

-Airbag lawyers with technical knowledge of complicated airbag functions will usually know how to investigate the details of your airbag accident, airbag injuries or airbag death.
-Your airbag attorney should also, where appropriate, scrutinize the manufacturers’ specific airbag designs, its installation, its record of airbag defects and its response to other airbag accidents and airbag injuries cases.
+Airbag failure lawyers with technical knowledge of complicated airbag functions will usually know how to investigate the details of your accident.
+Your attorney should also, where appropriate, scrutinize the manufacturers’ specific airbag designs, its installation, its record of defects and its response to other accident cases.

-Airbag Injuries and Testing Have Dictated Changes in Airbag Technology
+Airbag Injuries and Testing Have Dictated Changes in Technology

-Over the years, advances in airbag technology have lead to changes in the way airbags are manufactured and used.
-Following are the types of airbags now in use:
+Over the years, advances in technology have lead to changes in the way airbags are manufactured and used.
+The following are the types of airbags now in use:

-- Side and Roof Airbags as Protection from Airbag Accidents and Airbag Injuries.
+- Side and Roof Airbags.
 Vehicle manufacturers have also offered optional side and roof airbags over the years, as well as side-curtain airbags.
 Unlike frontal airbags, which are not designed to protect occupants from injuries in rollover accidents, rear-end collisions or side impact crashes, side airbags are often designed to offer additional protection from injuries for such accidents.
-However, these airbags, too, can cause airbag injuries and airbag accidents for some of the same reasons discussed above.
+However, these airbags, too, can cause injuries for some of the same reasons discussed above.

-Airbags are intended to prevent occupants from pitching forward or hitting the vehicle interior when the vehicle in which they are riding goes through a rapid deceleration, which and what happens when a car or other vehicle crashes.
-The NHTSA has issued regulations to make airbags safer and to prevent airbag injuries and accidents, but these regulations do not require manufacturers to use specific designs.
+Airbags are intended to prevent occupants from pitching forward or hitting the vehicle interior when the vehicle in which they are riding goes through a rapid deceleration, which is what happens when a car or other vehicle crashes.
+The NHTSA has issued regulations to make airbags safer, but these regulations do not require manufacturers to use specific designs.
 They only require that relatively broad safety standards be met.
-This means that even if a vehicle manufacturer has complied with the safety standards, it is still possible to establish legal claims against the manufacturers and others for airbag injuries and airbag accidents resulting from design or manufacturing flaws, mistakes in installation and inadequate warnings.
+This means that even if a vehicle manufacturer has complied with the safety standards, it is still possible to establish legal claims against the manufacturers and others resulting from design or manufacturing flaws, mistakes in installation and inadequate warnings.

 Keep in mind that your airbag may not offer the latest technology.
-The type of airbag design in your vehicle will depend on the year of your vehicle’s model and on how your vehicle’s manufacturer adapted its designs to meet federal safety standards.
-The specific design that your manufacturer uses may be responsible for your particular airbag accident and airbag injuries.
+The type of design in your vehicle will depend on the year of your vehicle’s model and on how your vehicle’s manufacturer adapted its designs to meet federal safety standards.
+The specific design that your manufacturer uses may be responsible for your particular injuries.

 Choosing the Right Airbag Accident Lawyer

-In an airbag accident, faulty design or operation may be at fault.
-Different standards may apply to determine liability in such cases, and consulting airbag attorneys with experience in a broad spectrum of personal injury litigation and the resources to handle your case properly is vital.
-Without the necessary experience, resources and skill, some airbag lawyers may not pursue all claims and compensation available to you following an airbag accident.
+In an accident, poor design or operation may be at fault.
+Different standards may apply to determine liability in such cases, and consulting airbag failure lawyers with experience in a broad spectrum of personal injury litigation and the resources to handle your case properly is vital.
+Without the necessary experience, resources and skill, some attorneys may not pursue all claims and compensation available to you.

 The attorneys at the Reeves Law Group have successfully handled thousands of personal injury cases.
-We have the resources to finance the handling of airbag accidents, and to utilize the services of medical, economic and engineering experts to determine the cause of the airbag accident and the extent of your damages.
-If you desire a case evaluation on an accident involving a potentially defective airbag, please call our attorneys at (800) 644-8000, or email us.
+We have the resources to finance the handling of airbag accidents, and to utilize the services of medical, economic and engineering experts to determine the cause of the accident and the extent of your damages.
+If you desire a case evaluation, please call our attorneys at (800) 644-8000 or send us an email.